 Brooklyn’s Prospect Park and Museum Day

-You’ll find kid-friendly art workshops for $10-25, while First Saturdays offer complimentary music and programs until 10 PM.
+Head to the pay-what-you-wish Brooklyn Museum, where you decide what admission fee fits your budget.
+Kid-friendly art workshops run $10 to $25, while First Saturdays offer complimentary music and programs until 10 PM.

 Harbor Parks and Battery Park Exploration